RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 #### Bone Cells

-- Collects Ca from food which is required for the growth and repair of bones
+- Collects Ca from food which is required for the growth & repair of bones
 - Builds boness are themselves which build up the skeleton -
 #### Sperm ( ͡° ͜ʖ ͡°) Cells